paladin-t/my_basic/README.md

 ## Main features

-MY-BASIC is a dynamic typed programming language with BASIC syntax and has a very dynamic nature; it makes it easy to use and powerful.
-MY-BASIC offers a wide range of features like:
+MY-BASIC is a dynamic typed programming language with BASIC syntax and has a very dynamic nature; it makes it easy to use and flexible.
+MY-BASIC offers a wide range of features including:

 * It is totally **free** to use MY-BASIC for individual or commercial purpose under the MIT license
 * Written in clean **ANSI C**, source code is portable for a dozen of platforms